 At noon, a palace servant brought Joseph his meal.
 It was prepared by Pharaoh’s cooks and suited for the king himself.
 There were all kinds of delightful meats, the finest bread, fruits and fish from the river accompanied by the palace wine.
 They served Joseph with the utmost respect and it was a stark contrast to the life he had just a few hours ago.
 He ate the food with gratitude to the God of his father.
 He had once been astonished at the cold actions of his brothers but now he was overwhelmed by the goodness of his God.

-So now it is clear what God was doing.
-Joseph went to prison not to suffer but so he could meet the Cupbearer who would not only get him released from prison, he would actually lead to his promotion as second-in-charge of all ancient Egypt.
-It had been a long hard journey, (you can get the book Joseph Of Egypt and read it all) but God got him through the challenges and was good to him in the end.
+We can see what God was doing.
+Joseph went to prison not to suffer but so he could meet the cupbearer who would not only get him released from prison, he would actually lead to his promotion as second-in-charge of all ancient Egypt.
+It had been a long hard journey, (you can get the book Joseph Of Egypt and read it all) but God got him through and was good to him in the end.

 Likewise, the God-given trials we may face all have the same purpose; to let us receive the good intended for us.
 It may not appear so with the situations we face, just like Joseph had no way of knowing that the prison was his door to the palace.
 It is at this time however that we must choose to trust God and believe He knows what He is doing, so that, He might be good to you in the end.